Data Centers and Coldwater Fisheries

 Data centers have been in the news of late.
 While they are being framed as economic catalysts for communities, they have the potential to negatively impact coldwater fisheries.
 Minnesota Trout Unlimited (MNTU) has significant concern over the development of data centers in the state, particularly due to their potential impact on coldwater trout habitats.
 MNTU’s core concern is the pumping of large volumes of groundwater by data centers for cooling purposes.
-Groundwater springs are the lifeblood of trout streams and high-volume groundwater withdrawals can lower water tables, reduce stream flows, and elevate water temperatures, which are all detrimental to trout populations that require cold, oxygen-rich waters to thrive.
-Moreover, excessive groundwater extraction can deplete surface waters and affect household wells, especially in communities relying solely on groundwater.
-Should Minnesota be wasting its drinking water supplies just for cooling electronics when alternatives exist?
-A recent data center proposal in Farmington would double the City’s pumping of groundwater from the shallow aquifers that also support the Vermillion River trout fishery.
-The map show in this is article shows other proposed sites in prime trout stream country.
+Groundwater springs are the lifeblood of trout streams and high-volume groundwater withdrawals can lower water tables, reduce stream flows and elevate water temperatures, which are all detrimental to trout populations that require cold, oxygen-rich waters to thrive.
+Excessive groundwater extraction can deplete surface waters and affect household wells, especially in communities relying solely on groundwater.

 Key issues related to data centers: